mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 > The server that’s listed first in these files is the one that will used by
 > default, so you may wish to edit them and place the server you wish to use
 > first in the list.
-For this you may use a text editor such as Notepad:
+For this you may use a text editor such as Notepad or
+> Nano:

-		$ notepad /etc/pacman.d/mirrorlist.msys
+		$ nano /etc/pacman.d/mirrorlist.msys
 		... repeat for remaining mirrorlist files ...

 > You need to update your database files as well.
 The database files and their